Top Early Season Mountain Bike Trails

 Spring Riding Tips

 Squamish trails come alive in the springtime, serving up grippy granite slabs, velcro-like dirt and rainforest views you can feast your eyes on.
-While many of the trails are ready for riding, some may be soggy from winter melt or little sun exposure.
+While many of the trails are almost ready for riding, some may have lingering snow, soggy from winter melt or little sun exposure.

 - Stay off muddy trails: Keep the trails happy by staying off muddy trails.